Categories Betting 101 NFL

 Confirmation bias occurs when bettors favor information that confirms their pre-existing beliefs or predictions while disregarding data that contradicts them.
 This can lead to placing bets based on skewed or incomplete analysis.
 This bias is rooted in the natural human tendency to seek validation for our beliefs, leading us to selectively gather information that aligns with our expectations.

 To combat confirmation bias, be systematic with your research.
 Check with a diverse range of sources, even those that challenge your initial assumptions.
-Again, the OddsShopper EV tool can be particularly useful here because it uses true data-driven analysis, which inherently counteracts personal biases.
+Again, Portfolio EV can be particularly useful here because it uses true data-driven analysis, which inherently counteracts personal biases.

 Recency Bias